aleksdags/lets-play/docs/TryHackMe/Slingshot.md

 ![](../screenshots/Slingshot/Slingshot_002.png)

-Ans: Nmap Scripting Engine
+Answer: Nmap Scripting Engine

 What was the User Agent of the directory enumeration tool that the attacker used on the web server?

 ![](../screenshots/Slingshot/Slingshot_003.png)

-Ans: Mozilla/5.0 (Gobuster)
+Answer: Mozilla/5.0 (Gobuster)

 In total, how many requested resources on the web server did the attacker fail to find?